beam-community/elixir-companies/README.md

 * [LookBookHQ](http://lookbookhq.com) ([GitHub](https://github.com/buzzdata)) - Enabling marketers to package content into seamless experiences.
 We use Elixir to calculate analytics for our customers.
 Toronto, Canada.
 * [Meltwater](https://meltwater.com) - ([GitHub](https://github.com/meltwater)) - Gather insights from outside the firewall to empower your business decisions.
 Using Elixir for backend services.
 San Francisco, USA.
 * [Moz](https://moz.com/) - ([GitHub](https://github.com/seomoz)) - Products to power your online visibility.
+* [Workwithopal](https://www.workwithopal.com/) - ([Github](https://github.com/opallabs)) - The Opal Platform is designed for marketing team collaboration, facilitating the production and orchestration of the brand marketing process.
+Portland, OR, USA.

 #### Publishing